ibm-cloud-docs/app-configuration/ac-about.md

 Instrument your applications with {{site.data.keyword.appconfig_short}} SDKs, and use the {{site.data.keyword.appconfig_short}} dashboard or {{site.data.keyword.appconfig_short}} administrator API to define features flags, which are organized into collections and targeted to segments.
 Change feature flag states in the cloud to activate or deactivate features in your application or environment, often without restarting.

-- App Owners: Roll out features by segment and independent from code deployments.
+- **App Owners** - Roll out features by segment and independent from code deployments.
-- Developers: Reduce source code branch complexity and troublesome merges by including untested or unfinished features behind a feature flag in your master branch.
+- **Developers** - Reduce source code branch complexity and troublesome merges by including untested or unfinished features behind a feature flag in your master branch.
-- Testers: Increase confidence that new features will smoothly transition to production by testing there.
+- **Testers** - Increase confidence that new features will smoothly transition to production by testing there.
 Use flags to activate untested features only for testers and QA personnel until it's time to release.

 ## Features
 {: #ac-features}

-Key features of {{site.data.keyword.appconfig_short}}:
+Key features of {{site.data.keyword.appconfig_short}}

-* **Centralized configuration**
+- **Centralized configuration**

    Configure multiple, distributed resources from a central location.
 Use collections to organize your flags by app or resource.

-* **Dark Launch**
+- **Dark Launch**

    Include features that are not ready for launch into your deployments, and activate them when they are ready.

-* **Segmented Feature Rollout**
+- **Segmented Feature Rollout**

    Activate features for different segments at different times, or vary features by segment.

-* **Problem detection**
+- **Problem detection**

    Discover problems quickly by using the {{site.data.keyword.appconfig_short}} crash SDKs and dashboard metrics.

-* **Feature Rollback**
+- **Feature Rollback**

    Instantly roll back problematic features by toggling feature flags in the {{site.data.keyword.appconfig_short}} cloud dashboard.